sandialabs/scot/docs/source/scotdocker.rst

 * Stretch
 * Mail (not enabled by default)

-Docker-SCOT also runs the following epheemeral containers on demand or on startup:
+Docker-SCOT also runs the following ephemeral containers on demand or on startup:

 * Mapping - Creates index mapping for Elastic
 * Docker-Utilities - A container that can be built and run on demand for executing scripts against Mongo, Scot, Elastic, etc. For instance, if a user wants to run the restore_remote_db.pl script to restore the database for MongoDB from a remote source, they can do so by: